canonical/jaas-documentation/reference/audit_logs.rst

 will return a list of audit logs.
 This can be filtered and paginated through as described below.

 Each audit log contains the following pieces of information:

-- time:             When the audit log was created.
+- **time**:             When the audit log was created.
-- conversation-id:  A unique id per websocket connection.
+- **conversation-id**:  A unique id per websocket connection.
-- message-id:       An incrementing count for each message sent during a session
+- **message-id**:       An incrementing count for each message sent during a session
-- facade-name:      The name of the grouping of methods a call is intended for, a facade categorises methods.
+- **facade-name**:      The name of the grouping of methods a call is intended for, a facade categorises methods.
-- facade-method:    The name of the method called
+- **facade-method**:    The name of the method called
-- facade-version:   The version of the facade called, different client versions may use different facade version.
+- **facade-version**:   The version of the facade called, different client versions may use different facade version.
-- object-id:        A parameter used in some methods, indicates the object being acted upon.
+- **object-id**:        A parameter used in some methods, indicates the object being acted upon.
-- user-tag:         The user making the request.
+- **user-tag**:         The user making the request.
-- model:            The model a request is acting on, can be empty for controller level requests.
+- **model**:            The model a request is acting on, can be empty for controller level requests.
-- is-response:      Indicates whether this log is for a request or response message.
+- **is-response**:      Indicates whether this log is for a request or response message.
-- params:           Populated during requests with any request parameters
+- **params**:           Populated during requests with any request parameters
-- errors:           Populated during responses with any response errors.
+- **errors**:           Populated during responses with any response errors.

 It's important to note that JIMM logs requests and responses separately for audit logs and understanding how to associate a request with a response is very helpful.
-This can be done using the `conversation-id` and `message-id`.
+This can be done using the `conversation-id` and `message-id` fields.
 When a client establishes a connection with JIMM and begins making requests, a unique `conversation-id` is generated for the lifetime of that websocket connection and each request/response pair will have the same `message-id`, which itself will increment whenever a new request is made.
-Then observing the `is-response` field (a boolean), one can ascertain whether a call was successful.
+Then observing the `is-response` (boolean) and `errors` fields, one can ascertain whether a call was successful.

 An example of a request and response audit log are below.
 The first is a request for a model status and the second is the response.
 Some interesting things to note:

-- The message-id is 2 because the first message is normally a login request.
+- The message-id is 2 because the first message (not shown) was a login request.
 - The response does not include the response payload (i.e. the application status), this information is not logged.
-- The request includes a "patterns" parameter that is set to null.
+- The request includes a "patterns" parameter that is set to null, this is specific to the `status` call.
 - The facade information is only included on the request.

 .. code:: yaml